A52 road: Route length

+History

+Brian Clough Way

 The mainly dual-carriageway 20.0 km stretch between The Pentagon Island in Derby and the Queen's Medical Centre in Nottingham was named Brian Clough Way in 2005 to honour the late Derby County and Nottingham Forest football manager Brian Clough.

+Nantwich, Chesire

 Historically the A52 used to start at Nantwich in Cheshire, but was renumbered to become the A500, the A531, and the B5500—the A500 sections later becoming unclassified.

 Route

 Newcastle-under-Lyme – Derby

 The road starts as Ryecroft from the roundabout with the A34 and B5367.
 It is dual carriageway until the next roundabout, forming part of the Newcastle ring road, with the A527 and A53.
 It passes the leisure centre on the right, then veers right at a junction with the B5045 (which continues on the main road), where it enters the City of Stoke-on-Trent.
 As Hartshill Road, it passes the Royal Stoke University Hospital and enters the town of Stoke-upon-Trent.
 It takes two possible routes around the town centre, meeting the A500 D Road.
 It goes under the West Coast Main Line near Stoke-on-Trent railway station and becomes Leek Road, passing one campus (Leek Road) of Staffordshire University.
 It meets the A50 at a roundabout at Joiner's Square near Hanley.
 It meets the A5008 and A5009 (for Leek) at crossroads, where it turns right.
 There is a junction with the A5272 (for Berry Hill).
 As Werrington Road in Bucknall it passes the former Mitchell High School and enters Staffordshire and the borough of the Staffordshire Moorlands.
 It passes through Ash Bank and Staffordshire, then meets the A520 (for Leek) at crossroads, then overlaps the A522 (for Cheadle).
 It passes through the villages of Kingsley and then Froghall where it crosses over the Churnet Valley Railway and Cauldon Canal, before meeting the A521 and B5053 (for Ipstones).
 It passes through Whiston and meets the B5417 (for Oakamoor).
 It meets the A523 (for Leek) and passes through Swinscoe, then briefly enters East Staffordshire.